“This post may contain affiliate links. Please read my disclosure for more info.

 Some people will try their hand at using a budget, but when an unexpected car repair or dental expense hits and they can’t afford to pay it, they conclude the budget isn’t working and give up.

-Your first step should be figuring out your why.
+The first step is figuring out your why.

 My Own Why